guanjieshen/databricks-external-locations-tool/README.md

 # Databricks External Locations Tool
-This repository enables users to search assets stored within Databricks Unity Catalog to see if those assets are stored within a specific location in cloud object storage.
-The assets supported include:
+This repository enables users to check if assets stored within Databricks Unity Catalog are stored within a specific location in cloud object storage.
+The list of assets supported include:

 - Managed Catalogs
 - Managed Schemas